Home/Insights/Data Architecture

 Effective AI agent memory systems implement event sourcing patterns in BigQuery.
 Every agent observation, decision, and action result becomes an immutable event in the memory system.
 This comprehensive history enables agents to reconstruct any past state, understand decision chains, and learn from outcomes.

-The System Deployment phase establishes event streaming pipelines that capture every agent interaction.
+The Install phase builds the agents on Google's Agent Development Kit (ADK) and deploys them on the Gemini Enterprise Agent Platform (Agent Runtime), standing up event streaming pipelines that capture every agent interaction in production.
 Marketing agencies using event-sourced agent memory can trace exactly why agents made specific campaign decisions, improving transparency and enabling continuous optimization.

 Partitioned Memory for Performance